Sean-Kelleher/Senior-Project/README.md

 Create a timeline using inputtimeline.html.
 Create trends using inputtrend.html.
-Create events using inputevent.html. main_view.html displays an interactive visualization of the database, as seen below:
+Create events using inputevent.html. main_view.html displays an interactive visualization of the database.
+The user can hover over the event bubble or trend for a description, as seen below.

 <img src='screenshot.png'>